lblopes/unixprogramming/README.md

-This project provides the C source file, build commands and input files for common use cases of libC and kernel API functions.
+This project provides C source code, build commands and input files for common use cases of libC and kernel API functions.

 | directory      | description |